Alumni, Community Members Offer Advice During Student ePortfolio Presentations

 “The panel has been an integral part of the learning process,” says Desiderio.
 “I am a collaborator by nature, and I understand the value of fully embracing and connecting our rich community members.
 The alumni who come back as panelists ask me to invite them again the following year; this is very telling in terms of the reciprocal returns for both students and alumni.”
 This year, Ryan Onushco '13 came back to share his expertise in talent acquisition. just three short years after presenting his own ePortfolio in Desiderio’s class.
 Another first-timer: Ali Hoffman ’07, a “passionate alumna” and friend of Desiderio.
 “I just found it to be such a unique approach for the students to show their personality and work experience,” Hoffman said, moments before her first round of presentations.
 Her advice to these students: “Take risks.
 Go outside your comfort zone and let your personality show.”

-The rest of this year’s panelists, along with Hoffman and Onushco: Allison Harteveld '00, Bob Schoenen, Tara Davis, Chris Donigan, Dustin Levy '01, Glenn Geissinger '88, Karen Yeakel '82, Joe Kroboth '82, Laura Haffner '86, Joseph King, and George Bright, Athletic Director for the College.
+The rest of this year’s panelists, along with Hoffman and Onushco: Allison Harteveld '00, Bob Schoenen, Tara Davis, Chris Donigan, Dustin Levy '01, Glenn Geissinger '88, Karen Yeakel '82, Joe Kroboth '82, Laura Haffner '86, Joseph King, and George Bright, Athletic Director for the University.